Pull to refresh

 Overview

-Japan's Liberal Democratic Party (LDP), led by Prime Minister Sanae Takaichi, called a snap election on January 19, 2026, dissolving parliament on January 23 for a record-short 16-day campaign ending February 8.
-Takaichi's personal approval ratings of 60-78% overcame the party's pre-election scandals, leveraging pledges of fiscal stimulus, two-year food tax suspension, and tough China policy.
-Official results certified on February 9 confirmed LDP's postwar-record 316 seats alone—surpassing the 2009 DPJ high—securing a two-thirds supermajority even without full coalition reliance.
+Takaichi's personal approval ratings of 60-78% overcame the party's pre-election scandals with pledges of fiscal stimulus, two-year food tax suspension, and tough China policy.
+Official results on February 9 confirmed the LDP's postwar-record 316 seats alone, surpassing the 2009 DPJ high.
+It secured a two-thirds supermajority without requiring a full coalition.

 The Centrist Reform Alliance (CRA) collapsed, losing over two-thirds of its seats, prompting co-leaders Yoshihiko Noda and Tetsuo Saito to resign on February 9.
 This validates Takaichi's gamble, enabling swift constitutional reforms, defense buildup, and economic policies amid market highs and international congratulations.